 1. PRIVACY AND COOKIES POLICY

-Any personal data we collect or cookies we use will only be used in accordance with all applicable laws (including from 25 May 2018 the EU GDPR with respect to data and other laws and regulations applicable in the United Kingdom), and with this Policy.
+Any personal data we collect or cookies we use will only be used in accordance with all applicable laws including the GDPR and other laws and regulations applicable in the United Kingdom, and with this Policy.
 Labor Law Plus may change this Policy at any time.

 2. WHAT IS LABOR LAW PLUS?